aspose-barcode/Aspose.BarCode-Documentation/barcode-cards/data-matrix-card/_index.md

 {{% alert color="primary" %}}[Read](https://products.aspose.app/barcode/recognize/datamatrix) and [Generate](https://products.aspose.app/barcode/generate/datamatrix) Data Matrix barcodes online.
 You can test ***Aspose.BarCode*** functionality and view results.{{% /alert %}}

 ## **Overview**
 Data Matrix is a highly efficient two-dimensional (2D) barcode type that encodes information in graphical labels consisting of square black modules with a unique pattern on the border that facilitates detecting cell locations and decoding.
-It is a widely used industrial symbology that allows encoding byte streams and character sets in square or rectangular images.
+It is a widely used industrial specification that allows encoding byte streams and character sets in square or rectangular images.
 Specifications for Data Matrix are provided in standards ISO/IEC 16022:2000 and [ISO/IEC 24720:2006].
-This symbology provides two groups of standards that are outlined below.
+It provides two groups of standards that are outlined below.
 This information card describes main properties of Data Matrix, its encoding set, structure, size dimensions, capacity, and the error correction mechanism.
 Code samples for generation and reading through the ***Aspose.BarCode*** library can be found [further](#asposesamples).

 <p align="center"><img alt="Data Matrix Barcode" src="datamatrixcode.png"></p>